MarkPearlCoZa/Talk_MobProgramming/TALK_SCRIPT.md

 As someone who is not the typist but still part of the mob you have three main jobs:

 1. Help discover what the next logical step is to solving the problem.
-2. Talk at an appropriate level that everyone can understand.
+2. Talk at an appropriate levels of abstraction that everyone can understand.
 3. Always try to increase the level of understanding in the mob.

-As part of the rest of the mob, you are part of the problem solving team; it's your job to look for things that still need to be done to solve the current problem; you do this working collaboratively with others in your mob.

-You will find that sometimes the mob will loose focus and unintentionally move to a new problem before solving the one at hand; it is part of your role to look out for this, if you notice things getting sidetracked, bring it to everyone's attention and then as a group decide what to do; do you park the current item and finish what you originally started, or does it make sense to tackle the second item first?
+As part of the rest of the mob, you are part of the problem solving team; it's your job to look for things that still need to be done to solve the current problem.
+Now sometimes you will find that the mob will loose focus and unintentionally move to a new problem before solving the one at hand; it is part of your role to look out for this, if you notice things getting sidetracked, bring it to everyone's attention and then as a group decide what to do; do you park the current item and finish what you originally started, or does it make sense to tackle the second item first?

 > The key is that while you may see many angles and approaches, as a mob you should be trying to get consensus on what the next logical step is.

 Another very important part of your role is to talk at an appropriate level that everyone can understand.
 For instance, when directing the typist you should talk at a level of abstraction that the typist is able to digest.
 Depending on how long the typist has been with the mob, how in sync they are with what the mob is wanting them to do, and what their skill level is, the level of abstraction may change.
 An example of this may be that you see a potential refactor to simplify the code by extracting a method.
 Asking the typist to extract the method may be a sufficient level of abstraction.
 If the typist looks at you with a blank stare, go to a lower level of abstraction - become a little more explicit - "highlight line 114 to 127 and then press ctrl+alt+m to extract method".

 Finding the appropriate level to talk at is part of the challenge of mobbing.
 I've noticed that when a mob is just starting out it typically uses lower levels of abstraction, once it begins to find a common understanding it seems to use higher levels of abstraction.